robisonsantos/evm/README.md

 # evm - Erlang Version Manager

-This is a simple script which aims to simplify the management of different Erlang versions installed on your system.
+This is a simple script which aims to simplify the management of different Erlang versions installed on your system. **evm** will allow you to install multiple versions of erlang on your system and easily switch between them. **evm** is like **rvm** (<https://rvm.io>) but with fewer features.

 ## Installation

-Download evm, unzip it, and in the top level directory simply execute:
+Download **evm**, unzip it, and in the top level directory simply execute:

     $ ./install